 Rather than paying extensive market research, or spending too much time in developing business plans, the Lean Startup approach is to learn what customers want (and don’t want) by carrying out experiments that provide validated learning.
 Lean Startup encourages the team to deliver MVPs (Minimum Viable Product) and sell it to early adopters.
 MVPs deliver faster by delivering less.
 This will mean story slicing to the extreme.
 It may mean worrying about exception cases later and supporting single vendor at first and scale later.

 An MVP can be in a form of a video that you could share.
 The video can describe what your end product will do.
 The video share can be used to solicit feedback or even book advance orders.

-A concierge MVP on the other hand focuses on one customer to offer services to and solicit feedback from.
+A concierge MVP, on the other hand, focuses on one customer to offer services to and solicit feedback from.
 Once that customer’s problem is resolved, you then invest in automating that solution and scaling it up to the broader customer base.

-3. As a Product Owner, I need to present mistakes into learning events so that we can make learning a major metric and not to repeat the mistakes
+3. As a Product Owner, I need to present mistakes into learning events so that we can make learning a major metric and not repeat the mistakes

-The recipe to success is to fail fast and fail often.
+The recipe for success is to fail fast and fail often.
 In faster release cycles, you’ll get to see all your mistakes as you figure out how best to deliver.
 As long as you have the tolerance for it, it will be able to get you a better product sooner.

 Building an MVP is not without risks.
 Getting an early prototype product out into the marketplace will conflict with your goal to build a high-quality product.
 Although this may be true, remember that until you really know what customers want and will value enough to pay for, you don’t yet know what quality is.